-The Library's electronic resources and services are accessible from off-campus with a validated York ID number, or after logging in with a York Network Account/Virtual Private Network (VPN) provided by the college.
-Each semester, York ID cards must be validated at the Circulation Desk.
+The Library's electronic resources are accessible from off-campus with a validated York ID card or after logging in with a York Virtual Private Network account (VPN).
+Each semester, Library barcodes (on the back of York ID cards) must be activated at the Library's Circulation Desk.

-Library faculty teach information literacy classes.
-Professors should contact the Library's Head of Information Literacy to arrange a class whenever students must write a paper, complete a project, or give an oral presentation.
-One-on-one research assistance is also available at the Library's Reference Desk or by appointment.
+Library faculty members teach information literacy classes.
+Requests for information literacy classes are arranged via an online form on the Library's homepage.
+Professors should contact the Library to arrange a class whenever students must write a paper, complete a project, or give an oral presentation.
+One-on-one research assistance is provided at the Library's Reference Desk.
+The Reference Desk is staffed by a librarian whenever the Library is open and classes are in session.
+York's library faculty members also provide individual research consultations, arranged by appointment.

-Food and drinks are not allowed in the Library: all cell phones and electronic devices should be set on "silent" or "vibrate" mode.
+Food and drinks (except bottled water) are not allowed in the Library and cell phones and electronic devices should be set on silent or vibrate mode.